Vyral/gary-jacklin-recruiting/_posts/2022-06-21-3-talking-points-to-get-you-more-listings.md

 **3\.
 Homes are still appreciating.** Home appreciation has historically been at least 6%, but some markets have seen even higher rates.
 If your client needs a reason to move up, think of it this way:" If they own a $250,000 home that appreciates by 20%, they've made $50,000.
 If they move up to a $500,000 house that appreciates by 20%, they've gained $100,000.
 That’s more equity for your client to use as a hedge against rising prices caused by inflation.

-To help you dive a little deeper into today’s topic, here are a few slides you can download to illustrate to your seller why now is such a good time to list their home.
+To help you dive a little deeper into today’s topic,&nbsp;[here are a few slides](https://drive.google.com/file/d/1Ou8G1gM1aps_YoquLNpKP7m6RUQvCysJ/view) you can download to illustrate to your seller why now is such a good time to list their home.
 If you have any questions, don’t hesitate to call or email me.
 I’d love to help you.

 <center><a href="https://join.gochicagolandhomes.com/ask/ab597613744316448f7c74a03df2d370"><img width="343" height="72" src="uploads/FreeDownloadsButton-343.png" /></a></center>